 Warn-on-Forecast is a National Oceanic and Atmospheric Administration research project that aims to increase lead time for tornado, severe thunderstorm, and flash flood warnings.
 Meteorologists and their tools are good at identifying which days will see severe weather in different regions.
 But warnings, which serve as an immediate call to action for specific storms affecting specific locations, are usually issued within minutes of local impacts.
 Warnings have traditionally been based on detection or indicators of severe hazards using National Weather Service (Doppler radars, and trends in yearly-averaged tornado warning lead time reveal this “warn-on-detection” approach has reached a plateau.
 As one of NOAA’s strategic goals, increasing lead time is intended to reduce loss of life, injury, and damage to the economy.

-Warn-on-Forecast Fact Sheet, a brief overview of the WoF project, in layperson's language (.pdf, 878 kB)
+Warn-on-Forecast Fact Sheet, a brief overview of the WoF project, in layperson's language (.pdf, 1.4 MB)

 The Warn-on-Forecast project proposes one promising way to increase warning lead time -- to harness high-resolution numerical weather prediction models and high performance computing, and to embrace the use of probabilistic information.
 By 2016, the project had created a rapidly-updating, high-resolution ensemble model system, the Warn-on-Forecast System.
 WoFS is designed to make probabilistic predictions of individual thunderstorms out to six hours in advance, and WoFS updates those forecasts every half hour using the latest radar and satellite data as a guide.